AnnArborRUserGroup/Presentations/README.md

     $ git push -u origin my-presentation-branch

 If you run into trouble using Git send one of the organizers a message and we will help you out.

+If you host your presentation in your own repo, let us know so that we can fork it.